 - The data is selective and biased.
 No unreported cases.
 No cases from persons who avoided the death penalty in certain circumstances.

 There are other potential problems.
-We don't know how large this survey was,(the judgement does not say) but given that only 8 death sentences were passed in 2020, the number of cases considered is not likely to be large.
-This means that cases affected by outliers such as random prosecution or offender decisions are likely to have a bigger impact on the sample and the result.
+We don't know how significant this survey was,(the judgement does not say) but given that only 8 death sentences were passed in 2020, the number of cases considered is not likely to be significant.
+This means that cases affected by outliers such as random prosecution or offender decisions are likely to have a more significant impact on the sample and the result.
 This doesn’t mean that there was no discrimination — it means measuring it using statistics is difficult.